Davidzsy20/PartyStarty/README.md

 1. Fork the repo and clone it to your development environment of choice.

-2. To install apple(Me) dependencies, run the following command from the cloned repo's directory:
+2. To install dependencies, run the following command from the cloned repo's directory:

 ```npm install```